Yelarbon to Gowrie Project Reference Group

 The ARTC follow a Process to Refine the Route across the whole of Inland Rail.

 A like-for-like review of the four alignment options has been undertaken by independent consultants AECOM and Aurecon.
-The Australian Government Minister for Infrastructure and Transport, the Hon.
-Darren Chester MP, will make an announcement on the preferred alignment which will go to detailed design phase.
+The Australian Government Minister for Infrastructure and Transport, the Hon Darren Chester MP, will make an announcement on the preferred alignment.
+Following the announcement of the preferred alignment by the Minister, the project will then progress to the detailed design phase.
 The Minister will balance community, economic, and environmental considerations in making his decision on an alignment.

 Minister Chester's decision will be informed by three key reports regarding: